 Gingivitis if left untreated develops into a serious form of gum disease known as Periodontitis.
 Bacteria thriving in plaque and tartar deposits seep into gums and release toxic substances that infect the gums.
 Pus pockets are formed near the tooth root.
 This damage to the gums forces them to recede and make them weaker.
 Slowly and gradually the gum tissues disconnect from the teeth and the infection destroys the underlying bone structure.
 Eventually, you might end up losing single or multiple teeth.

 Treatment of Gum Diseases

 A dental hygienist will clean your teeth to remove plaque and tartar buildups.
 Your teeth are polished and disinfected with fluoride to remove bacteria.
-Gingival pockets near the gumline are cleared of the abscess and bacterium.
+Gingival pockets near the gum line are cleared of the abscess and bacterium.

-If you have gingivitis, professional cleaning along with good oral health regimen is enough to provide good results.
+If you have gingivitis, professional cleaning along with a good oral health regimen is enough to provide good results.

 Surgical treatment is required to treat periodontitis.
 After cleaning your teeth, your periodontist uses a periodontal probe to assess the depth of periodontal pockets.
 An incision is made to lift the gums to access the pus-filled pockets.
 The surface of the roots is cleaned around the furcations and the gums are sutured back.

 If your gums have receded extensively, gum grafting is performed.
 Gum tissue from a healthy area in your mouth will be transplanted to repair the recession in the target site.

 Maintaining the health of your gums will improve your overall health.
 Below are a few tips that help your gums stay healthy and wholesome.

 - Brush and Floss regularly to remove any trace of plaque or tartar.